 The Early Assurance (EA) Program allows 40 incoming college freshmen priority status for the Pharm.D. program at UMKC.
 Students apply for EA during their senior year.
 Students admitted to the EA program graduate high school knowing they are on track to earn their seat in the School of Pharmacy.
 EA students will spend their first two years on UMKC’s Volker Campus completing the pre-pharmacy requirements.
 They will have benefits preparing them for the Pharm.D. application process and their professional career.

 Once students are admitted to the Early Assurance Program they will receive certain benefits setting them apart from other pre-health students.
-These benefits will include a press release to their high school, priority advising appointments, special networking opportunities with School of Pharmacy faculty students and alumni, as well as additional resources to help them prepare for the Pharm.D. program, as well as first choice of Pharm.D. campus site selection and selective matching with a pharmacy faculty advisor based on personal interests and preferences.
+These benefits include priority academic advising appointments, special networking opportunities with School of Pharmacy faculty, students and alumni, preparation and skill-building workshops to help in preparation for the for the Pharm.D. program, as well as first choice of Pharm.D. campus site selection and selective matching with a pharmacy faculty advisor based on personal interests and preferences.

 To qualify for the Early Assurance Program, students must meet all UMKC freshman admission requirements and:

 - Be a senior in high school

 - Have at least a 3.5 GPA unweighted at the end of junior year

 - Have at least a 25 ACT composite score or SAT equivalent